-All contracted Behavioral Health facilities that offers inpatient care are required to have human rights protocols in place.
-These protocols must be consistent with state Department of Mental Health (DMH) protocols and periodically reviewed.
+All contracted behavioral health facilities that offer inpatient care are required to have human rights protocols in place.
+These protocols must be consistent with state Department of Mental Health protocols and periodically reviewed.
 The protocols include, but are not limited to, staff training and education.
-In addition to training, the facility should also have, if not designate, a human rights officer and a human rights oversight committee and be able to provide written documentation to members regarding these rights.
+In addition to training, the facility should also have, or designate a human rights officer and a human rights oversight committee and be able to provide written documentation to members regarding these rights.

-All licensed clinicians must obtain Continuing Education Units or Continuing Medical Education Credits (CEUs) to maintain their license; this content may include topics of current concern as determined by the state's public health department.
+All licensed clinicians must obtain Continuing Education Units or Continuing Medical Education Credits to maintain their license; this content may include topics of current concern as determined by the state's public health department.
 It is the provider's responsibility to ensure that staff have valid licensure and documented on an annual basis.
 CCA has the right to request documentation to audit the validity of all licenses to ensure they are current and valid and may verify elements related to an applicants' legal authority to practice, relevant training, experience, and competency, where applicable, during the credentialing process.